Tap to display sub-menu choices,

 Anna Gail earned her BS in psychology from the University of Illinois at Urbana-Champaign.
 She graduated from SIT Graduate Institute with an MA in intercultural service, leadership, and management and received her educator’s licensure in secondary education in social studies, incorporating social justice in the classroom.
 She is a vegetarian, photographer-in-the-making, and running enthusiast with a hearty laugh.

 Glenda de la Fuente holds a bachelor’s degree in translation and a postgraduate degree from King’s College, University of London, in applied linguistics and English language teaching.
 She was a professor for and coordinator of the extracurricular English program at the University of Buenos Aires, where she was in charge of teacher training courses.
 Since 1987, she has been a member of the Humanist Movement, an international volunteer organization engaged in the promotion of equity and human rights worldwide; through this work, she has served as a lecturer and promoter of grassroots groups committed to the principles of nonviolence and nondiscrimination in Argentina, Paraguay, Spain, and Brazil.
-Born in Argentina, for the last nine years she has lived in São Paulo, where she currently works as a freelance conference interpreter and translator.
+Born in Argentina, she has lived for the last nine years in São Paulo, where she currently works as a freelance conference interpreter and translator.
 She also promotes humanist education programs with community-based groups.
 She has been the country coordinator of the SIT Study Abroad / IHP Cities program since 2008, and since 2010 she has also coordinated the SIT Study Abroad / IHP Health and Community program in São Paulo.

 You will live with a host family for between two and four weeks at each program site, with the exception of the first location.
 Homestays are the primary form of accommodation on the program; other accommodations can include guest houses, hostels, dormitories, and/or small hotels.